Vertigo or dizziness can be caused by damage or disease of the vestibular system.

-You can book online to see either Lesley Lowe and Mariola Stypulowska.
+You can book online to see either Lesley Lowe or Mariola Stypulowska.
 If you have not attended the clinic for vertigo treatment before, book ‘Initial assessment (vestibular rehab) Part 1 online’.

 If booking by phone, make sure that you specify that the appointment is for vertigo treatment so that the sufficient time is booked.

 If you have been referred by your G.P. or consultant, don’t forget to bring your referral letter and also bring a list of any medications you are taking (both prescribed and over the counter).